ciderapp/Cider-2/changelogs/PTB.md

+# 2.6.0-PTB102
+- Multiple tracks can now all be removed at once from playlists
+- Added Playlist info editor

 # 2.6.0-PTB100
 - Added Remove from Playlist to playlist tracks
 - Fixed switching tracks in playlist not being as quick as it should be